rediscoverscience/rediscoverscience.github.io/vacuum/weight-air.md

 # Experiment: Measuring the Density of Air

-How do e know that air has weight?
+How do we know that air has weight?
 How much does air weigh?

-Galileo answered both these questions through an experiment.
+In his book *Dialogues Concerning Two New Sciences*, Galileo described an experiment that answered both these questions.